petelindgren/Docker-Prototype-Builds/aws/lambda/python/05_add_docker_compose_to_run_one_lambda/README.md

-# Refactor Dockerfile image build
+# Add docker-compose.yml to run one lambda

 - What: Refactor previous example to support multiple lambda functions.
 - Why: This creates the building blocks to add more lambda functions.